-The Disillusionment Power Pack is a free, one-month series of emails to help teachers get through the hardest part of their first year.
-The content of these emails does not go out to any of my other mailing lists and is not available on this blog.
+The Disillusionment Power Pack is a free one-month series of emails meant to help teachers through the hardest part of their first year.

 For better or for worse, there is no good way to “out” yourself as a struggling teacher your first year.
-Instead, we use expressions like steep learning curve, which do not begin to capture what it feels like to feel like you are failing at the most important job in the world.
+To be a new teacher is to receive constant reminders that you’re doing the most important job in the world.
+Occasionally, someone will also acknowledge that the profession has a steep learning curve, a phrase that does not begin to capture what it feels like to think that you are failing at the most important job in the world.

-If I were writing this my first year I would have ended up focusing on whatever resume-like accomplishments or success stories I could muster.
-Even if I had shared a mistake or two, I’d have taken great pains to show that no children were actually harmed in the making of the story.
+That’s why I know – and can now admit – that if I were writing this blog post my first year I’d probably focus on whatever resume-worthy accomplishments or success stories I could muster.
+Even if I had shared a mistake or two, I’d take great pains to show that no children were actually harmed in the making of the story.

-And yet, what I most needed during my first year was to hear from someone who would be straightforward about how tough teaching truly is.
-Especially when you feel like the weak link.
-Especially when everyone around you is sharing success stories, or resume-like accomplishments, or minor mistake stories in which no children were actually harmed.
+And yet, what I most needed during my first year was to hear from someone who would be straightforward about how tough teaching truly is–especially when you feel like the weak link, especially when everyone around you is sharing success stories, or resume-worthy accomplishments, or stories about minor mistakes in which no children were actually harmed.
 I needed to hear from someone who’d wondered, as I often did, if their students would have been better off with a different adult in front of the classroom.
-I needed to hear from someone who kept teaching in spite of their low points and became a successful teacher.
+I needed to hear from someone who kept teaching in spite of their low points and eventually became a successful teacher.

 In other words, I needed to hear from a future version of myself.

-This was what eventually inspired me to create The Disillusionment Power Pack, a 30-day series of the emails I’d send to the first-year-teacher version of myself.
+This was what eventually inspired me to create the Disillusionment Power Pack, a thirty-day series of the emails I’d send now to first-year-teacher me.
 The emails are totally free – all you need to input is the email address where you’d like to receive them.
-They’re really just private(ish) records of my worst days as a new teacher, including pictures of actual journal pages and the stories behind the stories I now tell in speeches and articles.
-(NPR covered them in a story written by a former teacher, tellingly entitled, Hey, New Teachers, it’s Okay to Cry in Your Car.)
+They’re really just private(ish) records of my worst days as a new teacher, including pictures of actual journal pages I wrote at the time and the stories behind the stories I now tell in speeches and articles.
+(NPR covered the email series in a story written by a former teacher, tellingly entitled, Hey, New Teachers, It’s OK to Cry in Your Car.)

 I don’t send these emails out to most of the people on my mailing list, nor are they part of the material available on this blog.
 They are only for people who are having really, really bad days right now.